|Premiere||26 September 1980|

 The play focused on the role of mass media in shaping opinion and influencing thought.
 Its plot centres on an adolescent who journeys through the world of television, enticed by a smooth talking puppet Technocrat Cat.

-The performance style of PRIME TIME was more actor-focused than previous Handspan works, its key imagery in striking futuristic costumes and its message conveyed through comic mime and song interspersed with live dialogue banter between the actor/characters and Technocrat Cat (TC).
+The performance style of PRIME TIME was more actor-focused than previous Handspan works, its key imagery was in striking futuristic costumes, and its message conveyed through comic mime and song interspersed with live dialogue and banter between the actor/characters and Technocrat Cat (TC).
 The adolescent heroine enticed into the world of television by TC with promises of fame and fortune, was manipulated by a money hungry media-controller until she rebelled and was thrown out.

 The play was staged against the backdrop of an oversized soft sculpture television screen mounted in Handspan's triangular touring booth.
 Actors and puppets were effectively drawn in and out of the screen world in their struggle to differentiate between fantasy and reality.